 Can you delete your data?

 Companies collect a lot of data on their consumers.
 Who controls that data?
 Being able to contact a company and ask them to delete any data they have on you is a very good thing.

 Your voice, heart rate, activity levels, stress levels, sleep patterns, menstrual cycles, even your fingerprint and facial features are some of the most intimate, sensitive data devices can collect on you.
 You should be aware if a device collects this data and how that data is used after it is collected.

 Parental controls on toys, tablets, smart speakers, and many other connected devices can be a very good way to protect the privacy and security of both young and old.
 Not all products need parental controls, but parents should look to see if they are an option for connected products they will buy and let their children use.

 Privacy information should be clear, readable, and communicate basic information to consumers about what happens to their data.
 Privacy policies are often written more for lawyers than consumers.
 That’s why it’s nice to see more and more companies creating consumer-friendly privacy pages to outline how they handle your personal information and the data they collected on their users.
 We hope to see this trend continue.

 It’s likely nothing bad will happen with most of the products in this guide.
 However, it’s also good to think through what could happen if something goes wrong.
 We lay out a potential worst-case scenario for each product, in some cases for fun and in some cases based on things that have already happened with the product.

 When news breaks or we come across a relevant article about a product in this guide, we will share it in the updates section on each product page.

-If you would like to read more about the research methodology we used to create this guide, here is a post our researchers wrote about that.
+If you would like to read more about the research methodology we used to create this guide, please check out our methodology section.